 These changes can be the result of deliberate construction or a natural disaster.
 Either way, a secondary assessment can give you an idea of what your land’s boundaries and value look like after these kinds of events.

-What to Expect for Land Surveying Services
+What to Expect From Our Pennsylvania Land Surveying Service

 When you first request a land survey, we’ll discuss the technology that we use to assess the ebb and flow of your land.
 Our toolkits can include theodolites, altimeters, global positioning systems, 3D scanners, and drones.